paulcosmos/new-world-template/content/reviews/_index.md

 # We are a **customer-focused** business, proud of our reputation for **quality**.

-Feedback is important to us as it helps us improve our service.
-Below are some of our recent reviews from happy customers.
+Much of our work comes from word-of-mouth recommendations from happy customers.
+Below are some genuine reviews.
+View more on our [Facebook page](https://www.facebook.com/MGraingersLandscaping/reviews)